fb pixel

 The University of Winnipeg Graduate Studies Scholarship (UWGSS)

-Applications for the 2023-2024 academic year are due March 15, 2023.
+Applications for the 2024-2025 academic year open February 2, 2024 and close on March 15, 2024.

 The University of Winnipeg Graduate Studies Scholarship is awarded to current and incoming, part- and full-time, graduate students in recognition of academic excellence and of contributions to community service.
-Students must demonstrate superior intellectual ability, academic accomplishment, and a strong history of community engagement.

 So many people have guided, inspired, and supported me in this journey to receive a 2020 University of Winnipeg Graduate Studies Scholarship.
 As a mother juggling my studies with caring for my three young children, this award has given me a boost in resources and confidence to focus full-time on my studies and pour all my professional energies into growing my Curatorial Practice through the Cultural Studies Program at the University of Winnipeg."